-CAAM 210 Introduction to Engineering Computation
+EEPS 220 or CAAM 210 Introduction to Computation in EEPS or Introduction to Engineering Computation

-Select four ESCI course offerings at the 300-level or above.
+Select four EEPS course offerings at the 300-level or above.

 Select two courses from the School of Natural Sciences or the School of Engineering course offerings at the 200-level or above.